Loose ear decompositions and their applications to right-angled Artin groups: Applications of loose ear decompositions of RAAGs

 \section{Applications of loose ear decompositions of RAAGs}

-Our first application of loose ear decompositions is a characterisation of graph subdivisions in terms of RAAGs.
+We provide various applications of loose ear decompositions of RAAGs in this section.
+Our first application is a characterization of graph subdivisions in terms of RAAGs.
 For this, it is more convenient to consider the reverse procedure of an edge subdivision.
-Namely, a vertex smoothing is the process of removing a degree 2 vertex from a graph and connecting its former neighbours by an edge~\cite[p.~305]{gro19}.
+Namely, a vertex smoothing is the process of removing a degree 2 vertex from a graph and connecting its former neighbors by an edge~\cite[p.~305]{gro19}.